aluxian/Messenger-for-Desktop/README.md

 :fire: Extra:

 - dmg installer for OS X
-- deb & rpm packages for Linux (*deb works, rpm not tested*)
+- deb & rpm packages for Linux
 - write ES6 JavaScript, ship ES5 code
 - write LESS stylesheets, ship CSS code
 - automatically publish releases to GitHub
 - use [AppVeyor](http://www.appveyor.com/) to build Windows releases (no need for a Windows machine) (*not finished*)
 - live reload in development

+Other ideas, not done yet:

+- sign the RPM

 > **Note**: The kit is not finished.
-I'm still working on polishing some features and making some others work.
-Why not join me? :)
+I'm still working on polishing some features and making others work.
+Why not join me?
+I'm on Gitter :)

 ## Install pre-requisites

 Let's get started!
-You need the following:

-* [**fpm**](https://github.com/jordansissel/fpm): Required to create deb and rpm packages.

-Quickly install all this stuff on OS X:
+As a basic pre-requisite, you only need node.js and npm.

+If you want to build `deb` and `rpm` packages for Linux, you also need [fpm](https://github.com/jordansissel/fpm).
+To install it on OS X:

     $ sudo gem install fpm
-    $ brew install node rpm
+    $ brew install rpm

 ## Install dependencies